jjennammari/kickoff42.nvim/README.md

 **42Porto no longers accepts files in `sgoinfre/` that are not related to a project's VM or 42-Advanced!**

 This means that you have to manually install neovim and it's dependencies.
-I recommend going to Neovim, fd-find and ripgrep repos and downloading and extracting the `.tar` files, and placing its contents where they should be in your home dir.
-This isn't hard and I plan on writing a script that will automate this in the future, and placing here in this repo.
+I recommend going to **Neovim**, **fd-find** and **ripgrep** repos and downloading and extracting the `.tar` files, then placing its contents where they should be in your home dir.
+This isn't hard but I plan on writing a script that will automate this process in the future.
+It will be part of this repo.

-The **Neovim** config I have here is unaffected and already works, and I will keep improving it.
+The **Neovim** config I have here remains unaffected and working and I plan on improving it when I feel the need to.

 ## After installing this config for the first time, please: